sendgrid/docs/content/docs/ui/sending-email/dmarc.md

 # What is it?

-Ever received an email message that claimed to be from a company or a brand, and clearly wasn’t?
-This “phishy” behavior is often the result of domain spoofing, and is likely the work of someone trying to phish personal details of the messages’ recipients.
-Current email infrastructure standards aren’t perfect, and can sometimes be exploited.
+Ever received an email message that claimed to be from a company or a brand and clearly wasn’t?
+This “phishy” behavior is often the result of domain spoofing and is likely the work of someone trying to phish personal details of the messages’ recipients.
+Current email infrastructure standards aren’t perfect and can sometimes be exploited.
 So how do you protect your own domain or brand from being spoofed in this way?

 Enter DMARC, "Domain-based Message Authentication, Reporting & Conformance".
-Which was created to tell a participating receiving server what to do with a message that fails both SPF and DKIM validation.
+DMARC was created to tell a participating receiving server what to do with a message that fails both SPF and DKIM validation.
 In other words, what to do if a message claims to be from you, but isn't.

 # How do I implement it?

 Deploying DMARC for your email systems is a powerful way to help prevent malicious entities from potentially spoofing or otherwise tarnishing your good name.
 DMARC isn't for everyone.
 If you own a small domain, you're probably OK without it.
 If you have ever had problems with phishing in the past, or have a business that is financial-oriented in nature, it might be right for you.

-DMARC, in conjunction with a dedicated IP (included in Pro or higher accounts) is a great start to getting industry-supported piece of mind.
-The DMARC aggregate and forensic reports are designed to be machine readable, and can be difficult for humans to make sense of.
+DMARC, in conjunction with a dedicated IP (included in Pro or higher accounts), is a great start to getting industry-supported peace of mind.
+The DMARC aggregate and forensic reports are designed to be machine readable and can be difficult for humans to make sense of.
 You will also need to utilize a DMARC report monitoring service to collect the reports and present the information in a meaningful way that leads to actionable insights.
 Return Path's Email Brand Monitor is one, and Agari is another.

 # The 5 phases: